Boothbay Harbor “Mini-Pelagic” with Cap’n Fish’s Cruises

 Derek will be onboard for this special Whale Watch & Birding Buffs Combo Cruise.
 The itinerary will include a visit to Eastern Egg Rock as well as whale feeding grounds.
 Nesting colonies and pelagic sightings will be highlighted.
 Around EER at this time we can expect to find Atlantic Puffins, Common Terns, Arctic Terns, Roseate Terns, Laughing Gulls, Double-Crested Cormorants, Common Eider, Black Guillemots, with a chance of Razorbill and Common Murre.
 Off-shore sightings may include Northern Gannets, up to 4 species of Shearwaters (Great, Sooty, Cory's, and Manx), and Wilson's Storm Petrels.
 Sorry, no chumming this time.

-Following the success of our first collaboration in 2020, we're excited to head offshore once again.
-This fall excursion gives a chance at some very sought after pelagic species, such as Great Skua.
-More likely species include Northern Fulmar; Black-legged Kittiwake; Pomarine and Parasitic Jaeger; shearwaters – Great, Sooty, Cory’s, and possibly even Manx; Razorbill and Atlantic Puffin; Red and Red-necked Phalaropes, and much more.
-Other possible, if unlikely, species at this date include South Polar Skua, and maybe even an early Dovekie.
+This annual fall excursion gives a chance at some very sought after pelagic species, such as Great and South Polar Skua.
+More likely species include Northern Fulmar; Black-legged Kittiwake; Pomarine and Parasitic Jaeger; shearwaters – Great, Sooty, Cory’s, and possibly even Manx; Leach’s Storm-Petrel; Razorbill and Atlantic Puffin; Red and Red-necked Phalaropes, and much more.
+With the later departure date this year, we hope for more jaegers and a better chance at Great Skua, along with the chance at more early-arriving alcids.